CodeTheCity/ctc21_nautical_wrecks/README.md

 <img src="/CTC21/Wikidata_start.png" width="500">

 ## Day one - sourcing the information of the wrecks.
-During the research, maps with shipwrecks plotted were found but what was required was the source data.
+The project started by research various website to obtain the raw data required.
+Maps with shipwrecks plotted were found but finding the underlying data source was not so easy.

 Data on [Marine Scotland](http://marine.gov.scot/information/wrecks-hes), [Aberdeenshire Council's website](https://online.aberdeenshire.gov.uk/smrpub/master/search.aspx) and on [Canmore's website](http://portal.historicenvironment.scot/downloads/canmore) were considered.